Mide-clp/Log-analytics-lambda-arch/README.md

 # Log analytics using lambda architecture

 ## Overview
 Ever wonder what kind of bots visits your website?
-This project helps you identify the major search engine bots that visits your website and the activities they perform on your website.
-This project was built using lambda architecture, combining both real-time and batch data pipeline together. \
+TThis project helps you identify the major search engine bots that visit your website and the activities they perform on your website.
+This project was built using lambda architecture, combining both real-time and batch data pipelines. \
 `ps`: You can also configure this project to use other kafka producer, rather than the producer used by apache nifi

 ## Architecture